 After people are released from prisons, they are sicker, and more likely abuse drugs and alcohol.
 This, along with any convicted felon status make it very difficult to find stable employment and housing.
 Some successful Ban the Box initiatives have focused on these widely used policies the prevent previously incarcerated people from gaining employment and housing.
 So now only half of the U.S. population is subject to this structural discrimination.

 All of these factors make returning to prison a frequent occurrence.
-Recidivism rates are high for non-violent drug offenses, to some degree because inadequate rehab treatment is available in the institutions, and also of very strict parole requirements.
+Recidivism rates are high for non-violent drug offenses, to some degree because inadequate rehab treatment is available inside and outside the institutions, and also because of needlessly strict parole requirements.
 Both are policy choices that have been made, and both are areas to rethink.

 Because of the health issues and housing and employment discrimination, incarceration even for non-violent crimes becomes a lifelong sentence.